krahets/hello-algo/en/docs/chapter_searching/searching_algorithm_revisited.md

 ## 10.5.2 &nbsp; Adaptive Search

-Adaptive search utilizes the unique properties of data (such as orderliness) to optimize the search process, thereby locating target elements more efficiently.
+Adaptive search leverages properties of the data itself (such as sorted order) to optimize the search process and locate target elements more efficiently.

 - "Binary search" uses the orderliness of data to achieve efficient searching, applicable only to arrays.
-- "Hash-based search" uses hash tables to establish key-value pair mappings between search data and target data, thereby achieving query operations.
+- "Hash-based search" uses hash tables to store searchable data as key-value pairs, thereby enabling efficient queries.
-- "Tree search" in specific tree structures (such as binary search trees), quickly eliminates nodes based on comparing node values to locate target elements.
+- "Tree search" operates on specific tree structures (such as binary search trees), quickly ruling out nodes by comparing node values to locate the target element.

 The advantage of such algorithms is high efficiency, **with time complexity reaching $O(\log n)$ or even $O(1)$**.